palomachain/paloma-docs/docs/src/guide/validate/manage-a-paloma-validator/troubleshoot-validator-problems.md

    - `<Paloma>` is the address of your validator account.
    - `<name>` is the name of the validator account.
 To find this information, run `Palomad keys list`.

-   ::: {warning}
+   :::warning

    If you don't wait for `Palomad` to sync before running `unjail`, an error message will inform you that your validator is still jailed.

    :::

 3. Check your validator again to see if your voting power is back: